heyrocker/heyrocker/README.txt

 This is the theme for my website at heyrocker.com.
 It is a zen subtheme.
 It is the first time I ever created a theme from scratch.
 Please keep this in mind when telling me how terrible it is.
 Thanks.

+As a coding nerd, I took much of the inspiration for this theme from my editor.
+The title font, Inconsolata, is my main coding font, and the color theme closely matches the blue-ish color theme I use in Textmate.
+I also wanted a serif font for text, and Droid Serif seemed like a nice geek choice to make.